decentraland/documentation/content/creator/scene-editor/live-ops/scene-admin.md

   {{< hint warning >}}
   **📔 Note**: Not any video URL will work.
 Videos from sites like Youtube for example have strict policies about their content and will block access to them from Decentraland.
 See [Streaming from other sources]({{< ref "/content/creator/scene-editor/interactivity/video-screen.md#streaming-from-other-sources" >}}) for more information on what you can and can't play in Decentraland.
   {{< /hint >}}

+- **DCL Cast**: Use Decentraland's free streaming web app to easily share your camera or screen with other players in the scene, no need to set up a streaming software.

 - **Live stream**: Play a live stream using Decentraland's free streaming infrastructure and a streaming software like OBS or StreamYard.